 **Milk of food should not be heated for over 30-minutes**

-We wouldn’t really recommend this to be honest - but there is a specially designed Express and Go pouch and bottle warmer that will do the job far better!
+We wouldn’t really recommend this to be honest - but there is a specially designed 3-in-1 bottle and pouch warmer that will do the job far better!

 Yep!
-The Tommee Tippee Ultra™ bottle fits in the Tommee Tippee Electric Food and Bottle Warmer – it may take a little longer to heat though.
+The Tommee Tippee Ultra™ bottle fits in the Tommee Tippee Electric Bottle and Food Warmer – it may take a little longer to heat though.

 To keep your warmer nice and healthy, we advise to wipe it with a clean damp cloth after each use.
 It’s really important that the warmer is unplugged, allowing it to cool before doing this and please don’t clean it with abrasive cleaners or allow it to come into contact with solvents or harsh chemicals, as it doesn’t like that - damage could result!